Skip to Main Content

 Usually when you publish your items in IRR, your files are made publicly accessible for download and re-use by other researchers.
 However, sometimes there may be good reasons to impose restrictions and not allowing everyone to freely download your files, e.g. if you want to control who uses your files and why.
 IRR allows you to publish your items under a variety of conditions - public, embargo and restricted access.

-See below sections on how to set up access restrictions to your items.
+See the sections below on how to set up access restrictions to your items.

 First, you have to decide how long will the access restrictions apply: